Tools for Enaging with the City

 CitytoolBox is a new online platform that shares tools and strategies for producing community-based initiatives, from neighbourhood walks to printmaking workshops to community festivals.
 The website’s main goal was to share knowledge with youth who are looking to get involved and make new projects.
 Storytelling about community projects can often be jargon-heavy and unclear.
 We set out to create a tool to help initiatives reach young audiences in a simple, engaging way.

 The website concept grew around a story-collecting survey that encourages participants to breakdown information into key steps and different forms of storytelling.
 I worked together with the CityToolBox team to develop the story-collecting survey as well as the general strategy for the site.
 I then created a visual identity based on a language of hand-drawn illustrations to reflect CitytoolBox's grassroots, DIY spirit.
-Hannes Mitterberger translated the overall concept into a screen design.
+The programmer and screen designer then developed these concepts into the full website.

 The team determined that the website needed to focus on what young people active in the field of civic engagement need the most: mentorship and access to knowledge.
 As such, we decided to focus on telling compelling, human stories and providing an elegant window onto existing projects.
 By profiling key individuals who could serve as mentors, the site would create a space for young people to see what’s out there and learn from people with experience.